Skip to content

 Proxmox

-• [ ] CONFIG.PRODUCTION entry in src/types/proxmox.ts
+• [x] CONFIG.PRODUCTION entry in src/types/proxmox.ts

 AWS